isaaclhk/Projects/R projects/Predictors of type 2 DM.md

 21. smoking <- 1(current), 2(never), 3(ex)
 22. dm <- yes or no

+## Assumptions of logistic regression

+1. The response variable is binary
+2. The observations are independent- the observations should not be related to each other in any way.
+3. There is No Multicollinearity Among Explanatory Variables
+4. There are No Extreme Outliers
+5. There is a Linear Relationship Between Explanatory Variables and the Logit of the Response Variable

 ## Code
 First, the relevant libraries and dataset were loaded.
 The column names were changed to all lowercase letters for simplicity, then we have a brief overview of the dataset.